Robert Watts (minister): Ministry in Ireland

 On a visit to Ireland he accepted a call to Lower Gloucester Street congregation, Dublin, and was installed there in August 1863.
 On the death (1866) of John Edgar, Watts was elected to the chair of systematic theology in the Assembly's College, Belfast.
 He was a keen theologian, of very conservative views, opposed to the tendency of much modern criticism, and especially to the influence of German exegesis.
 He studied current speculations with some care, in a spirit of uncompromising antagonism.
 His writings were acceptable to the older minds in his denomination, and were in some measure successful in arresting tendencies which he combated with confident vivacity.
 In matters where he considered that no theological interest was involved he was not so conservative; he advocated the use of instrumental music in public worship, though this was against the general sentiment of Irish presbyterians.
 He was Moderator of the General Assembly from 1879 to 1880.
 His health suffered from overwork, and after the close of the college session, April 1895, he completely broke down.
 He died at College Park, Belfast, on 26 July 1895, and was buried on 29 July in the city cemetery.

 Family

-He married (1853) Margaret, daughter of William Newell of Summerhill, Downpatrick, who survived him with a son and two daughters.
+He married (1853) Margaret, daughter of William Newell of Summerhill, Downpatrick, who survived him with two sons and a daughter.
 His eldest son, Robert Watts, presbyterian minister of Kilmacreenan, co.
 Donegal, died on 4 Dec.
 1889.
+The first chapter of the biography of his daughter Mary (written by her husband Robert Barron after her death in 1914) describes Robert Watts life and career in detail.